shabbyrobe/amiss/doc/relations.rst

 .. note::

-    The following describes the way the relations are structured *after* your mapper has done its business converting your mappings into :doc:`mapper/metadata`.
+    This documentation describes the way the relations are structured *after* your mapper has done its business converting your mappings into :doc:`mapper/metadata`.
 Documentation for the specific mapper you have chosen will explain how to declare these structures in the format they expect.
 See :doc:`mapper/mapping` for more details.